Solomon Islands

 Economic Impact

-Almost all exports of the Solomon Islands to the European market are eligible for preferences granted by the EU's EBA.
+Almost all exports of the Solomon Islands to the EU were eligible for EBA preferences in 2023.

 Preference utilisation and export diversification